-- c) The proposal shall demonstrate satisfactory measures for any impact on the heritage setting of St. George's Church.
-A Heritage Statement shall be submitted to this effect; - d) The existing trees and hedges on the west and east boundaries of the site shall be retained; - e) Development shall include satisfactory measures to protect the amenity of neighbouring properties - f) The Ecological Assessment for the site shall include: - i.
-Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located; - ii.
-The results of a site-specific stone curlew survey undertaken over a period from early April to mid-May, undertaken with appropriate sensitivity to species disturbance; - iii.
-Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - P2O.2 As part of the development, the existing residential property will be demolished. - P2O.3 A scale plan of the proposed site access and visibility splays in accordance with Policy 2F and to the satisfaction of the Local Highways Authority shall be submitted with a planning application for this site. - P2O.4 This site is expected to be developed between 2033 and 2036.
+- c) The proposal shall demonstrate satisfactory measures to address any impact on the heritage setting of St. George's Church the Old Rectory, and nearby non-designated heritage assets, unless such impact is shown to have sufficient public benefit.
+A Heritage Statement shall be submitted to this effect; - d) Design shall pay particular attention to the historic character of the immediately surrounding area and fully respect its sensitive nature; - e) The existing trees and hedges on the west and east boundaries of the site shall be retained; - f) Development shall include satisfactory measures to protect the amenity of neighbouring properties - g) The Ecological Assessment for the site shall include specific consideration of stone curlews. - h) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted.

+P2O.2 A scale plan of the proposed site access and visibility splays in accordance with Policy 2F and to the satisfaction of the Local Highways Authority shall be submitted with a planning application for this site.

+P2O.3 This site is expected to be developed between 2033 and 2036.

-- T2O.1 A comprehensive site assessment and selection process has been followed to establish this site's suitability to be an allocated site.
-That included detailed discussions with the landowner, who has agreed to all the criteria for its development. - T2O.2 Should a developer purchase this site in advance of a planning application, that will be done in full knowledge and understanding of the criteria specified in this allocation policy.
-Therefore, only under exceptional circumstances shall viability be accepted as a reason to vary those criteria. - T2O.3 This policy and the common criteria of Policy 2F have been fully agreed with the site owner, and hence in accordance with the National Planning Policy Framework, this site is considered deliverable. - T2O.4 Part of the site is within the settlement boundary.
+T2O.1 A comprehensive site assessment and selection process has been followed to establish this site's suitability to be an allocated site.
+That included detailed discussions with the landowner, who has agreed to all the criteria for its development.

+T2O.2 Should a developer purchase this site in advance of a planning application, that will be done in full knowledge and understanding of the criteria specified in this allocation policy.
+Therefore, only under exceptional circumstances shall viability be accepted as a reason to vary those criteria.

+T2O.3 This policy and the common criteria of Policy 2F have been fully agreed with the site owner, who has confirmed the site is available and viable, and hence in accordance with the National Planning Policy Framework, this site is considered developable / deliverable.

+T2O.4 Part of the site is within the settlement boundary.